securitytxt/security-txt/draft-foudil-securitytxt.md

 For web-based services, the file MUST be accessible via the Hypertext Transfer Protocol (HTTP) 1.0 {{!RFC1945}} or higher version, as a resource of Internet Media Type "text/plain" with the default charset parameter set to "utf-8" per section 4.1.3 of {{!RFC2046}}, and it MUST be served with "https" (as per section 2.7.2 of {{!RFC7230}}).
 For file systems a "security.txt" file SHOULD be placed in the root directory of a particular file system.

 This text file contains multiple fields with different values.
-A field contains a name which is the first part of a field all the way up to the colon ("Contact:") and follows the syntax defined for "field-name" in section 3.6.8 of {{!RFC5322}}.
+A field contains a "name" which is the first part of a field all the way up to the colon ("Contact:") and follows the syntax defined for "field-name" in section 3.6.8 of {{!RFC5322}}.
 Fields are case-insensitive (as per section 2.3 of {{!RFC5234}}).
 The "value" comes after the field name ("https://example.com/security") and follows the syntax